-The parameters Q115 to Q119 contain the coordinates of the spindle position at the moment of contact during programmed measurement with the 3-D touch probe.
-The coordinates refer to the datum point that is active in the Manual operating mode.
+The parameters Q115 to Q119 contain the coordinates of the spindle position at the moment of contact during programmed measurement with the touch probe.
+The coordinates refer to the datum point that is active in the Manual Operation mode.

 The length of the stylus and the radius of the ball tip are not compensated in these coordinates.